A web resource to manage the classification and genotype and subtype assignments of hepatitis C virus

 Donald B. Smith, Jens Bukh, Carla Kuiken, A. Scott Muerhoff, Charles M. Rice, Jack T. Stapleton and Peter Simmonds

-Based upon analysis of > 1300 nearly complete coding region sequences obtained from the Genbank and Los Alamos databases in May 2013 (4), the number of confirmed genotypes has increased from the 18 listed in 2005 (3) to 67 (Table 1).
-A neighbour joining phylogenetic tree of maximum composite likelihood nucleotide distances between the coding regions of these isolates, together with other isolates that have yet to be assigned a subtype (indicated by *) is shown below.
-Filled circles indicate selected clades with 100% bootstrap support.
+The number of confirmed genotypes has increased from the 18 listed in 2005 (1) to 67 in 2013 (2) and 86 as of June 2017 (Table 1).
+A neighbour joining phylogenetic tree of maximum composite likelihood nucleotide distances between the coding regions of these isolates, together with other isolates that have yet to be assigned a subtype is shown below.
+Clades corresponding to each genotype were supported by 100% of bootstrap replicates.

 Rules for genotype assignments: